Woman of Steel (album)

 Woman of Steel is the fourth studio album by Nigerian singer Yemi Alade.
-It was released on August 30, 2019, through Effyzzie Music Group and Universal Music Africa.
-Described by Alade as a "buffet with different kinds of meals and drinks", the album represents a thematic and personal shift in her sound.
-Musically, it is an Afrobeats record that incorporates elements of R&B and highlife.
-Woman of Steel features collaborations with Rick Ross, Duncan Mighty, Angélique Kidjo and Funke Akindele.
-It was supported by the previously released singles "Home" and "Give Dem".
+It was released on 30 August 2019, through Effyzzie Music Group and Rebel Movement.
+Described by Alade as a "buffet with different kinds of meals and drinks", Woman of Steel represents a thematic and personal shift in her sound.
+Musically, it is an Afrobeats album that explores musical styles such as Afropop and Afro-life.
+Woman of Steel features collaborations with Rick Ross, Duncan Mighty, Angélique Kidjo, and Funke Akindele.
+It was supported by the singles "Home", "Give Dem", "Vibe", "Shake", "Remind You", and "Shekere".
 Although critical reception to Woman of Steel was mixed, the album was considered to be Alade's best album yet.

 Background and promotion

-Woman of Steel primarily explores topics such as love, socio-politics and poverty.
-Yemi Alade spent three years recording the album and said it would be released on August 30, 2019.
-Musically, Woman of Steel is an Afrobeats record that incorporates elements of R&B and highlife.
-Alade describes the album as a "buffet with different kinds of meals and drinks".
-She named the album Woman of Steel to reflect her tough veneer to command the same degree of respect as her male counterparts.
-Moreover, she derived the title after coming to the realization that she is her own superhero.
+Woman of Steel primarily explores topics such as love, socio-politics, and anti-poverty.
+Alade spent three years recording the album and said it would be released on 30 August 2019.
+Musically, Woman of Steel is an Afrobeats record that explores musical styles such as Afropop and Afro-life.
+Alade describes the album as a "buffet with different kinds of meals and drinks" and named it Woman of Steel to project a tough exterior and earn the same level of respect as her male peers.
+She derived the title after realising she is her own superhero.
 The album's cover art features Alade wearing a headcap inspired by the Nefertiti Bust artwork.
-Artists featured on Woman of Steel include Rick Ross, Duncan Mighty, Angélique Kidjo and Funke Akindele.
-In an interview with The Star newspaper, Alade said some of the songs that made the album were recorded the previous year while others were recorded in August.
+Artists featured on Woman of Steel include Rick Ross, Duncan Mighty, Angélique Kidjo, and Funke Akindele.
+In an interview with The Star newspaper, Alade said some of the songs that made the album were recorded the previous year, while others were recorded in August 2019.

-Yemi Alade teamed up with Belaire Rosé to launch and promote the album in Lagos, Paris, London, New York and Nairobi.
-The Lagos edition of the launch party was held at the IMAX Theatre in Lagos; celebrities such as Denrele Edun, Dat Warri Girl, Illbliss and DJ Sose were all present at the event.
+Alade launched and promoted the album in Lagos, Paris, London, New York, and Nairobi.
+The Lagos edition of the launch party was held at the IMAX Theatre in Lagos; celebrities such as Denrele Edun, Dat Warri Girl, Illbliss, and DJ Sose were all present at the event.
 The launch party in Kenya was held at the Blue Door Restaurant and Lounge in Westlands, Nairobi.
-Celebrities who attended the event include Chimano, Musyoka, Nadia Mukami, Naiboi, Patricia Kihoro and Victoria Kimani.
+Celebrities who attended the event include Chimano, Musyoka, Nadia Mukami, Naiboi, Patricia Kihoro, and Victoria Kimani.
 Alade launched the album in Kenya because she considers Nairobi to be her second home.
 In October 2019, Alade submitted the album to The Recording Academy for consideration in the Best World Music Album category at the 62nd Annual Grammy Awards.